GemyZhou/GettingAndCleaningDataProject/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:  ’-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-The set of variables that were estimated from these signals are: mean(): Mean value std(): Standard deviation
+Only estimated mean and std of the signals were extracted as varibles.
+If a name contains "mean", the varible is a mean estimate and accordingly if a name contains "std", it stands for a std estimate.

-All these measurements were then been averaged by group of each activity and each subject.
+All these measurements were then been averaged by groups of each activity and each subject as the final varibles bellow.
 <hr -----------------------------------/>

 - tBodyAccmeanX